Publishing guidelines

 • proofread: true or false

-• Use academic titles (Dr, Prof, etc.) consistently where known, and do not mix titled and untitled variants of the same person.
+• Use academic titles (Dr, Prof, etc.) consistently where known.

 Event guidance

-Use an event entry for announcements and event documentation.
+Use an event page for announcements and for documenting past events.

 • date (YYYY-MM-DD)